vitejs/vite/docs/guide/philosophy.md

 ## Vite-powered Tooling

 The Vite Ecosystem works to ensure Vite projects can seamlessly integrate with the wide range of tools we use to develop modern apps.
 For example, Vite has first-class support in [Storybook](https://storybook.js.org/docs/react/builders/vite).
 Vite is also used to power new features in common tools.
 Vite powers Component Testing in both [Playwright](https://playwright.dev/docs/test-components) and [Cypress](https://docs.cypress.io/guides/component-testing/overview).
-The ecosystem tries to work with established projects when possible, but there are cases where Vite enables the creation of new projects as in the case of [Vitest], a fast test framework.
+The ecosystem tries to work with established projects when possible, but there are cases where Vite enables the creation of new projects as in the case of [Vitest](https://vitest.dev/), a fast test framework.
 A common theme in tools based on Vite is the collapsing of configuration for a project under a unified Vite pipeline.
 A single `vite.config.js` would be used to configure the build, dev, and test environments.

 ## An Active Ecosystem